Narrative Matters 2022

-Narrative, Social, and Personal Transformation
+Narrative and Personal & Social Transformation

 Stories are not static.
 Telling a story through a novel, movie, speech, or a conversation–causes things to happen.
 No matter how great or small, moods change, minds change, and lives change.
 Narratives possess power to move and transform us on several levels of our lives: intellectual, emotional, moral, spiritual, and political.
 The 10th biennial Narrative Matters conference is an interdisciplinary event that explores these themes.
 Scholars and practitioners will gather to consider the central role of narrative in our lives and world.
 Keynote speakers, workshops, papers, and symposia at the conference will address the role of narrative in themes such as: